TL;DR

 user_0010_add_unique_id_migration

-A beautifully engineered deadlock.
+A perfectly engineered deadlock.

 python manage.py migrate orders zero

-The Recovery
+The Uncomfortable Recovery

-1. Drop the broken table manually
+1. Drop the table that the broken migration created.

-2. Delete the migration entry from django_migrations
+2. Remove the migration record from django_migrations.

-3. Explicitly run the Users migration first
+3. Explicitly run the Users migration first.

-The PostgreSQL cleanup looked something like this:
+The SQL looked like this:

 DROP TABLE orders_mapping;